alifiroozi80/CKA/CKA/README.md

 <div id="Levels-of-Volume-abstractions">

 1) Pod requests the volume through the PV claim
-2) Claim tries to find a volume in cluster
+2) Claim tries to find a volume in the cluster
 3) Volume has the actual storage backend

 * **NOTE:** Claims must be in the same namespace!